 Successful strategies don't only involve "innovations".
 Even new/emerging organizations can pursue competitive advantage through strategies based on achieving operational excellence on multiple performance metrics, e.g. cost, quality, speed, responsiveness, customization, or by combining an innovation with operational excellence.
 Mastering processes of improving organizational performance while pursuing such strategies can be a powerful contributor to overall competitive effectiveness.
 For this session, I will first cover key ideas, principles, and management practices from "lean production", aka Toyota Production System (TPS), based on my research in the auto industry.
 We will then consider the application of this approach to organizational process improvement in other settings - including start-ups.
 The first reading provides the mini-case example of NUMMI (GM-Toyota JV) - a rare industrial experiment that conveys powerful lessons not just about the transplantation of TPS to the U.S. but also about culture and organizational change.
-The Washington Post article shows TPS applied in a hospital setting.
 Excerpts from The Lean Start-up show how to apply the principles of lean production/TPS to the management of innovation at a new entrepreneurial firm.

-John Shook, "How to Change a Culture: Lessons from NUMMI"
+John Shook, "How to Change a Culture: Lessons from NUMMI" Eric Ries, excerpts from Intro, "Batch" (Ch.

-Ceci Connolly, "Toyota Assembly Line Inspires Improvements at Hospital," Washington Post, June 3, 2005

-Eric Ries, excerpts from Intro, "Batch" (Ch.
 9) and "Adapt" (Ch.
-11) from The Lean Startup

-Tues March 20Class 15: Aligning People and Business Strategy (HSC Class #7)

-Team report from People Express simulation exercise due at beginning of class [This is a computer simulation for your learning team to do.
-Please schedule 90 minutes in the week prior to this class to do it together.
+11) from The Lean Startup Tues March 26 Class 15: Aligning People and Business Strategy (HSC Class #7) Team report from People Express simulation exercise due at beginning of class [This is a computer simulation for your learning team to do.
+Please schedule 60 minutes in the week prior to this class to do it together.
 Instructions for the web-based exercise will be provided in class.]
 We will wrap up the H&SC module with this capstone session.
 We will review Pfeffer's reading on the 7 key elements of high-performance work system and discuss why there is no magic to his (or any) list of "best practices" but rather the importance of choosing "bundles" of practices that are internally consistent and well-aligned with business strategy.
 Our case is Southwest Airlines, focusing first on its early years and founding imprint; then on its distinctive culture and management practices; and on the challenges facing Southwest currently given that its long-time strategy and business model no longer provides as much competitive advantage as in the past.
 The People Express simulation gives another way to look at the challenges of managing a rapidly growing airline, with attention to both "managing people" and operations issues.